-These sessions are a great way for you to develop wheelchair tennis skills playing against family, friends and peers.
-Help us to grow the Tennis Australia 'Wheels Connect' vision and join our accessible and inclusive Wheelchair Tennis Development Hub.
-We look forward to connecting you to a range of opportunities along the wheelchair tennis pathway from novice to elite.
+Private lessons are a great way for you to develop your wheelchair tennis skills playing against family , friends and peers.
+We can also connect you to a range of opportunities along the wheelchair tennis pathway from novice to elite.

 The only difference between Wheelchair Tennis and Standard tennis is 2 bounces.

 Private lessons available on Fridays between 9-1pm at Alexandria Park Tennis Courts

 As well as our Adaptive Tennis Hub, Wheelchair Tennis and Blind Tennis we also offer individual lessons for people with a physical impairment, an intellectual disability , deaf tennis and other medical conditions.